mikeshultz/k2v/README.md

 ### Issues

 - What happens if QmAlice responds with value for Key1(v1) before QmBruce can respond with Key1(v2)?
+- should everyone be allowed to write?
+- overwriting a key might be considered an attack vector

 ## Proposal 1 (unworkable)